 CNS/Bi/NB 247.
 Cerebral Cortex.
 6 units (2-0-4).
 For course description, see Computation and Neural Systems.

 Bi 250 a.
 Topics in Molecular and Cellular Biology.
 9 units (3-0-6); first term.
 Prerequisites: graduate standing.
 Lectures and literature-based discussions covering research methods, scientific concepts and logic, research strategies and general principles of modern biology.
 Students will learn to critique papers in a wide range of fields, including molecular biology, developmental biology, genetics and neuroscience.
 Graded pass/fail.
-Instructor: Prober.
+Instructors: Aravin, Voorhees.

 Bi 250 b.
 Topics in Systems Biology.
 9 units (3-0-6); third term.
-Prerequisites: Bi 1, Bi 8, or equivalent; Ma 2 or equivalent; or Instructors' permission.
-The class will focus on quantitative studies of cellular and developmental systems in biology.
-It will examine the architecture of specific genetic circuits controlling microbial behaviors and multicellular development in model organisms.
-The course will approach most topics from both experimental and theoretical/computational perspectives.
-Specific topics include chemotaxis, multistability and differentiation, biological oscillations, stochastic effects in circuit operation, as well as higher-level circuit properties such as robustness.
+Prerequisites: Bi 1, Bi 8, or equivalent; Ma 2, Bi/CNS/NB 195, or equivalent; or instructor's permission.
+Quantitative studies of cellular and developmental systems in biology, including the architecture of specific circuits controlling microbial behaviors and multicellular development in model organisms.
+Specific topics include chemotaxis, multistability and differentiation, biological oscillations, stochastic effects in circuit operation, as well as higher-level circuit properties, such as robustness.
 The course will also consider the organization of transcriptional and protein-protein interaction networks at the genomic scale.
+Topics are approached from experimental, theoretical, and computational perspectives.
 Instructors: Elowitz, Bois.

 Bi/CNS/NB 250 c.
 Topics in Systems Neuroscience.
 9 units (3-0-6); third term.
 Prerequisite: graduate standing.
 The class focuses on quantitative studies of problems in systems neuroscience.
 Students will study classical work such as Hodgkin and Huxley's landmark papers on the ionic basis of the action potential, and will move from the study of interacting currents within neurons to the study of systems of interacting neurons.
 Topics will include lateral inhibition, mechanisms of motion tuning, local learning rules and their consequences for network structure and dynamics, oscillatory dynamics and synchronization across brain circuits, and formation and computational properties of topographic neural maps.
 The course will combine lectures and discussions, in which students and faculty will examine papers on systems neuroscience, usually combining experimental and theoretical/modeling components.
 Instructor: Siapas.